Information For Authors

 • For manuscript types requiring an unstructured abstract, the abstract should briefly summarize the background and rationale and clearly summarize the findings and/or conclusions of the work.

-After the title page, abstract, Authorship Confirmation, and Author Disclosure Statements, prepare the remainder of the text, as appropriate to the manuscript type (see additional information above under Manuscript types).
+After the title page, Authorship Confirmation, and Author Disclosure Statements, and abstract, prepare the remainder of the text, as appropriate to the manuscript type (see additional information above under Manuscript types).

 After the main text of the manuscript, include the following sections: